Every Version of Microsoft Copilot Explained: What Changes April 15 and What It Means for Your Institution

 The Copilot licensing decision for financial institutions comes down to three variables: your current M365 plan, your renewal timeline, and whether you're approaching this as a pilot or full deployment.

-- If you're on Business Premium approaching renewal: Switch to the Business Premium + Copilot bundle at $32/month before June 30.
-It's $10 more than Premium alone and locks in pricing before the July 1 increase.
+• If you're on Business Premium approaching renewal: Move to the Business Premium + Copilot bundle at $32/month.
+It's about $10 more than Premium alone, and that $32 is now Microsoft's permanent price.
+Lock your annual term before June 30 to freeze your other Microsoft 365 rates ahead of the July 1 increase.

-- If you're on Business Premium mid-term: Add Copilot Business standalone at $18/month now to start a pilot.
+• If you're on Business Premium mid-term: Add Copilot Business standalone at $18/month (promotional through December 31, 2026) now to start a pilot.
 Plan to bundle at your next renewal for the lower per-user rate.

 For institutions that want to test before committing, Microsoft allows standalone Copilot licenses starting at one seat.
 Deploy to 10-20 users, measure productivity gains over 90 days, and use that data to justify a broader rollout.
 The promotional pricing doesn't require deploying to your entire organization.
 You can lock in the rate with a subset and expand later.

 The April 15 relabeling is real and affects all commercial tenants.
-For credit unions, community banks, and mortgage companies, Business Premium + Copilot at the $32 promotional rate is the right path.
-It delivers governed AI inside the security controls your examiner expects, at a price that increases 34% on July 1.
-The 76-day window between the Basic/Premium split and the promo expiration is when this decision needs to happen.
+For credit unions, community banks, and mortgage companies, Business Premium + Copilot at $32 is the right path.
+It delivers governed AI inside the security controls your examiner expects, and on July 1 that $32 becomes Microsoft's permanent price rather than rising.
+The deadline that still matters is the annual term: lock it before July 1 to hold your other Microsoft 365 rates.
+The 76-day window between the Basic/Premium split and the June 30 lock date is when this decision needs to happen.

 ABT processes the licensing transition, hardens the tenant before Copilot goes live, and configures the DLP policies, sensitivity labels, and Conditional Access rules that make AI deployment examination-ready.
 That's the difference between buying a license and deploying AI responsibly.
 For a broader look at how Copilot Cowork will change how your team collaborates, read our companion article.